OptioTertia/optiotertia.github.io/_pages/about.md

 Some favourite quotes:

-> You have enemies?
+> "You have enemies?
 Good.
-That means you’ve stood up for something, sometime in your life -- Winston Churchill
+That means you’ve stood up for something, sometime in your life." -- Winston Churchill

 > “It is easy to write.
 Just sit in front of your typewriter and bleed.” -- Ernest Hemmingway